dalgard/meteor-viewmodel/README.md

 You can now use the two packages side by side, even on the same template, until everything is migrated.

-Pro tip: Choose unique names that can be search-and-replace'd globally, when the time comes.
+Pro tip: Choose unique names that can be search-and-replaced globally, when the time comes.

 ## History

+- 0.9.1  –  API change: `uniqueId` renamed to `uid`, `bindings` renamed to `nexuses`.
+Global list of binding nexuses can be inspected through `ViewModel.nexuses([name])`.
+Fixed bug: Using a predicate with traversal methods was temporarily broken.
 - 0.9.0  –  Major refactoring.
 API change: Signatures and context of the functions in bindings is changed, and `extends` and `detached` are moved to an options object.
 Viewmodel methods have access to an internal reactive variable.
 Bound element-binding pairs (termed "nexuses") in a view can be inspected through the view's `bindings` property.
-Pikaday binding supports keyboard arrows up/down.
+Pikaday supports keyboard arrows up/down.
 - 0.8.3  –  Don't trigger `set` on normal updates in bindings, i.e. with a return value from `get`.
 - 0.8.2  –  If no name is specified for a viewmodel, it is named after its view
 - 0.8.1  –  Bug fix: Using implicit helper before `{{bind}}` didn't work when the same template was used multiple times.
 API change: Changed `referenceName` to `referenceKey`.